RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade.md

 **This will allow you to system transfer on versions other than the latest.**

 1. Copy and merge the `3ds` folder from the ctr-httpwn zip to **the target 3DS**'s SD card
-2. Copy `server_config.xml` to the `/3ds/ctr-httpwn/` folder on **the target 3DS**'s SD card
 2. Reinsert your SD card into **the target 3DS**
 2. Launch the homebrew launcher on the device using [Homebrew Launcher (No Browser)](homebrew-launcher-(no-browser))
   + **Ensure menuhax is not installed, or you won't be able to return to Home Menu from the homebrew launcher**
 3. Launch ctr-httpwn on **the target 3DS**
-4. Wait for the config download to time out
-  + This is because the server that the application expects `server_config.xml` to be hosted on is currently down
-  + Currently, ctr-httpwn will wait for a connection from the server for around 3 minutes; be prepared to wait
 4. Press (A) to continue
 5. Press (Start) to exit ctr-httpwn
 6. Press (Start) to open the homebrew launcher exit menu